jake-knerr/cogent/README.md

 #### Application state refers to the totality of state.
 A subset of application state is referred to henceforth as "state".

+#### Component manage the state that they "own".
+Ownership is determined by where the state is needed in the view.
+If multiple components need the state and one component parents the others, then the parent component owns the state.
+Otherwise, the first shared parent component owns the state.

+Ownership of state means that the owning component is the only component that can change state or react to changes on the state.
+Only the owning component can propagate the state or changes to the state to child components.

 #### Parent components create and add child components.
 In other words, components do not add themselves to the component tree.

 This includes adding a child component's view to the display.